 Self Contained Vacuum Sealers

-Self contained vacuum sealers come with built in compressors for removing air and a gas flush option.
+Self contained vacuum sealers come with built-in compressors for removing air and a gas flush option.
 The advantage of the self contained vacuum sealers is an all-in-one unit to save space.
-All self contained sealers offer the same sealing power and speed as the sealer with external compressors and purge.
-The only drawback to self contained units is the life of the unit does not typically last as long.
+Home use vacuum sealers are self contained machines that do not require additional equipment for set up.
+The simplicity and ability to save space has many advantages over machines with external compressors.

 If you have any questions about the vacuum sealers we offer, feel free to call us at 1-800-441-5090, click on the live chat button, or visit our vacuum packing 101 page.
 Our sales staff would be happy to assist you.